icy/google-group-crawler/README.md

     bash wget.sh                  # dowloading mbox files
     ./craw.sh -rss > update.sh    # using rss feed for updating

-When you have some new email in your google group, you will need to clean up and remove some temporary files.
+When you have some new email in your google group, you can use `-rss` option, or you may need to clean up and remove some temporary files.

     rm -fv $_GROUP/threads/t.*    # this is a must rm -fv $_GROUP/msgs/m.*       # see also Tips & Tricks